-Cross-pollination on the roof of Innovation Powerhouse at Strijp-T
+Cross-pollinationon the roof of Innovation Powerhouse on Strijp-T

-On the roof of Innovation Powerhouse TR, the former energy plant of Philips, bees reside.
-Beekeeper Dirk De Brouwere (40) put on his brave shoes and presented his plans to Boudie Hoogedeure, who eagerly agreed to it.
+On the roof of Innovation Powerhouse TR, the former Philips power station, bees are housed.
+Beekeeper Dirk De Brouwere (40) mustered his courage and presented his plans to Boudie Hoogedeure, who was only too happy to jump at the chance.

 3 mei 2021

-Biodiversity, sustainability, and ecology: these are terms that Hoogedeure, part of the development team of Strijp-T, frequently mentions.
+Biodiversity, sustainability and ecology: these are terms that Hoogedeure, part of the development team of Strijp-T, regularly utters.
 And not without reason.
-It is his motivation to turn the industrial estate into a place 'where people can enjoy'.
-"It should become a sustainable environment here.
-I think we are well on our way, with, among other things, the Lightbulb Square and the green roof of about 1400 square meters."
+It is his motivation to make the industrial area a place 'where people can enjoy themselves'.
+"It has to become a sustainable environment here.
+I think we're well on our way, with, among other things, the Gloeilampplantsoen and the green roof of about 1,400 square meters."

-But that's not all.
-Belgian De Brouwere, who has been living in Strijp-R for several years, regularly passed by the industrial estate.
-"I find Innovation Powerhouse TR the most iconic building in Eindhoven.
-I knew there was a beekeeper on the Notre-Dame in Paris.
-Then I thought: why couldn't that be possible here too?"
-He approached Hoogedeure, who then opened the door wide.
-Due to the corona outbreak, there was some interference, but since September, two bee hotels have finally been realized on the roof.
+It doesn't stop there.
+Belgian De Brouwere, who has been living on Strijp‑R for several years, regularly passed the business park.
+"I think Innovation Powerhouse TR is the most iconic building in Eindhoven.
+I knew there was a beekeeper on Notre‑Dame in Paris.
+Then I thought: that should be possible here too?"
+He approached Hoogedeure, who then threw the door wide open.
+The corona outbreak caused some static on the line, but since September two bee hotels have finally been installed on the roof.

 Ecosystem

-De Brouwere, who works at ASML in daily life, finds it fantastic that he is allowed to "mess around a bit" on this rooftop, as he describes his work as a beekeeper.
-"They are incredibly important for our ecosystem.
-There is always something happening with bees, which makes the work as a beekeeper varied and therefore enjoyable."
-De Brouwere calls it anticipating the situation.
+De Brouwere, who in his day-to-day life works at ASML, finds it fantastic that he is allowed to 'mess around a bit' on this roof, as he describes his work as a beekeeper. ,,They're incredibly important for our ecosystem.
+There's always something happening with bees, which makes the work as a beekeeper varied and therefore enjoyable."
+Anticipating the situation, De Brouwere calls that.

-At the moment, there are few bees to be seen in the closed hotels.
-Every now and then, one pops up.
-It's not surprising, says De Brouwere, who took a hobby beekeeping course three years ago.
-"The blooming season is over, so they go back to their hive.
-They go into hibernation.
-Now they are living off their winter supply.
-It's quiet weeks like these."
+At the moment of speaking there are few bees to be seen in the closed hotels.
+Every now and then one peeks around the corner.
+That's not strange, says De Brouwere, who took a hobby beekeeper course three years ago.
+"The flowering season is over, then they go into their little hive.
+Into hibernation.
+Now they are living off their winter stores.
+These are quiet weeks, like this."

 Curious about the real Eindhoven honey?
-The product is available at Eten zonder Streken, a local shop in Philipsdorp.
-De Brouwere doesn't need to make any profit from it, he just enjoys being able to pursue his hobby on the special rooftop.
+The product is offered at Eten zonder Streken, a local shop in Philipsdorp.
+De Brouwere doesn't need to earn anything from it; he's long enjoyed being able to pursue his hobby on the special roof.